Saturday, 20 April 2013

 If others have tried to imitate it in a flawed way, it doesn’t mean the whole idea of noncollateralized lending to the poorest people is flawed.
 The challenge is to get it right.
 You can debate which parts of it have impacted on this, and which parts have impacted on that.

-You often speak about the emergence of a new kind of business, you
+You often speak about the emergence of a new kind of business, you call it social business, which is different from what we usually think of as socially responsible business.
+Can you explain what you mean?

-of as socially responsible business.
-Can you explain what you mean?Capitalism has been interpreted as an exclusively profit-centric human engagement.
+Capitalism has been interpreted as an exclusively profit-centric human engagement.
 Some have been saying to bring people and planet into the picture.
 This can be a good change, but it is still not fully operationalized.
 Are you putting people, planet and profit at the same level?

 What I have been trying to promote is different.
 I dismiss personal profit, and focus exclusively on people and planet.
 That’s what I call social business: a nondividend company dedicated to solving human problems.
 You can go all the way, forgetting about personal profit, being single-minded about solving problems.
 The company makes profit, but profit stays with the company.
 The owner will only get back the original investment.
 Nothing more.